-This Course provides an overview of the quantitative stochastic methods used for the design and analysis of construction operations, in order to maximize the productivity and resource utilization through discrete event simulation.
-The course provides an introduction to queuing theory, and then focuses on simulation for construction operations analysis.
+This course provides an overview of the quantitative stochastic methods used for the design and analysis of construction operations, in order to maximize the productivity and resource utilization through discrete event simulation.
+The course provides an introduction to queuing theory, and then focuses on simulation for construction operation analysis.
 Specific emphasis is placed on modeling building construction, heavy and highway construction, and underground construction technologies.
-Micro-CYCLONE and STROBOSCOPE simulation languages are used for the design of the construction operations.
-Pre-requisite: CIVE 420.
+Micro-CYCLONE simulation languages are used for the design of the construction operations.